 • API data extractions via HTTPS producing XML formatted flat files.
 See the user guide XOG Developer Guide for technical details.

-• Database dump file containing only tables with client data.
+• Oracle data pump generated file containing all tables with client data.

-• Database data pump generated file of the client’s entire CA PPM database schema.
+• Oracle data pump generated file of the client’s entire CA PPM database schema.
 This option requires a valid, perpetual CA PPM license.

-- To ensure high-performance and availability, the application runs on multiple Apache Tomcat application servers connecting to back-end databases.
+- To ensure high-performance and availability, the application runs on multiple Apache Tomcat application servers connecting to Oracle back-end databases via DataDirect JDBC drivers.

-- The application utilizes load balancing between a minimum of two Linux application containers using hardware-based SSL acceleration.
+- The application utilizes load balancing between a minimum of two Linux application servers using hardware based SSL acceleration.